bjoern-janson/adaptive-evolutionary-dynamics/README.md

 ---

-# Adaptive depth
+# Adaptive Depth

-Depth is defined by the target of feedback:
+Adaptive depth is defined by the target of feedback.

 $$
 \boxed{